leoyu037/docker_tutorial/README.md

   # These two options together allow us to interact with a container from the
   # command line:
-  # -i: keep STDIN open
+  # -i, --interactive: keep STDIN open so you can keep typing
-  # -t: allocate a pseudo-tty
+  # -t, --tty: allocate a pseudo-tty to the container, connects your terminal
+  #     session to the container

   # From inside the container:
   /app > ls